yantonov/alias/README.md

 Using this app you can define aliases and use it with corresponding program.

 Usage:
-1. Put the executable to path
+1. Put the executable to path, and name it the same as cli program without alias support
 2. Write config (config.toml) and put it near the executable
 3. Use custom aliases